with-backed/backed-community-nft-docs/misc/Transition_Plan_June_2022.md

 Now that we have a new community NFT that serves as a single place to track all of someone's contributions, we plan to do a one time award of XP and accessories to the holders of these previous tokens.

-All previous token holders will give the alpha-snake accessory.
-All previous token holders will get on XP point in each category––Activity, Contributor, Community––for each NFT they hold.
+All previous token holders will receive the alpha-snake accessory.
+All previous token holders will get one XP point in each category––Activity, Contributor, Community––for each NFT they hold.

 Additionally, each Code Contributor and Design Contributor token will warrant an additional 1 Contributor XP, per token.